From dramatic news headlines to wild ups and downs in prices, you can't go far these days without hearing about cryptocurrencies.

-- The price of bitcoin and other digital currencies has fluctuated unpredictably and drastically.
+- In general, crypto is highly volatile, and may be more susceptible to market manipulation than securities.
+The price of bitcoin and other digital currencies has fluctuated unpredictably and drastically.
 You could experience significant and rapid losses as well as gains.

-- Platforms that buy and sell bitcoin may be unregulated, can be hacked, may stop operating, and some have failed.
+- Platforms that buy and sell bitcoin may be unregulated, can be hacked, may stop operating, and can fail.
 In addition, like the platforms themselves, digital wallets can be hacked.
 As a result, consumers can—and have—lost money.

 - Bitcoin transactions can be subject to fraud and theft.
 For example, a fraudster could pose as a bitcoin exchange, bitcoin intermediary, or trader in an effort to lure you to send money, which is then stolen.